jbush001/jbush001.github.io/_posts/2015-06-11-quake-lightmaps.markdown

 ![]({{ site.url }}/images/2015-06-11-quake-lightmaps/image-0002.png)

 Now that I have the lightmap data available, I need to multiply it by each pixel in the texture.
-When id added hardware acceleration to Quake, desktop GPUs didn't support programmable shaders, so they needed some machinations to support lighting.
+When John Carmack added hardware acceleration to Quake, desktop GPUs didn't support programmable shaders, so they needed some machinations to support lighting.
 Since my rendering engine does support shaders, the implementation is simpler.
-The pixel shader is below, with new code **bolded.
+The pixel shader is below.
-**As described in previous posts, this works on 16 pixels at a time.
+As described in previous posts, this works on 16 pixels at a time.

 {% highlight c++ %}
 {% raw %}